gorpipe/gor/_sources/command/GROUP.rst.txt

 Ensure that there are no spaces between the numbers.
 Use SELECT to pick a subset of columns from the output.

 Use ``binsize = chrom`` to aggregate for a whole chromosome and ``binsize = genome`` to aggregate for the entire genome.

+When using GROUP in a NOR context, the ordered flag can both speed up the operation and reduce the memory usage significantly.
+Note that there are no checks to see if the order is correct - only use this option if the input stream is correctly ordered.

 Examples
 --------